Top front-end and back-end javascript frameworks

 Which one is the best JavaScript framework?

-Each JavaScript framework is best in their ways.
+Each JavaScript framework is best in its ways.
 To choose the right framework, you will have to understand project requirements.

 What are the different frameworks in JavaScript?